BRIDGES at GILMAN SCHOOL

 About Bridges at Gilman School

-Bridges at Gilman School opened in 2014 with one staff member, Ned Harris, who continues to lead the program.
-The first summer began with one class of rising fourth graders.
-Those same students are now tenth graders and younger classes of students have come behind them each year.
+Bridges at Gilman School opened in 2014 under the direction of Ned Harris, who continued to lead the program up until his retirement in 2021.
+The first summer began with one class of rising fourth graders and one class of rising fifth graders.
+Those same students are now rising twelfth graders and college students, and younger classes of students have come behind them each year.

-Bridges at Gilman currently serves 96 public school students in grades 4-10 and engages about 80 upper school students each year from Gilman School, Bryn Mawr School, and Roland Park Country School.
-The Gilman School provides in-kind fiscal sponsorship, in-kind year-round facilities, and in-kind back-office support.
+Bridges at Gilman currently serves 113 public school students from ages 9-19 and engages about 71 upper school students from the tri-school community (Gilman, Bryn Mawr, and Roland Park Country School) each year.

 Upper School students from Gilman School, Bryn Mawr School, and Roland Park Country School have year-round volunteer opportunities in programs for Bridges’ youngest students: